rfshelley/Documentation/ref-docs/device-handler-ref.rst

     This method is expected to be defined by Device Handlers.

-Called when messages from a device are received from the hub.
+Called when messages from a device are received from the Hub.
 The parse method is responsible for interpreting those messages and returning :ref:`event_ref` definitions.
 Event definitions are maps that contain, at a minimum, name and value entries.
-They may also contain unit, displayText, displayed, isStateChange, and linkText entries if the default, automatically generated values of these event properties are to be overridden.
+They may also contain unit, displayText, displayed, isStateChange, and linkText entries if the default, automatically generated values of these Event properties are to be overridden.
 See the `createEvent()`_ documentation for a description of these properties.

 Because the ``parse()`` method is responsible for handling raw device messages, their implementations vary greatly across different Device Handlers.

-The ``parse()`` method may return a map defining the :ref:`event_ref` to create and propagate through the SmartThings platform, or a list of events if multiple events should be created.
+The ``parse()`` method may return a map defining the :ref:`event_ref` to create and propagate through the SmartThings platform, or a list of Events if multiple Events should be created.
 It may also return a HubAction or list of HubAction objects in the case of LAN-connected devices.

 **Signature:**
     ``Map parse(String description)``